The Business Platinum Card® from American Express Review

 Things to Consider if This Will Be an Additional Card in Your Wallet

-As an additional card with no international transaction fees, the American Express Business Platinum card is perfect for international travel.
+As an additional card with no international transaction fees, The Business Platinum Card® from American Express is perfect for international travel.
 Shift your spending habits to maximize this card’s rewards by making all flight and hotel purchases with it instead of another card.

 MoneyGeek’s tried and tested methodology and review process is exhaustive and includes collecting important information and meticulous comparison of factors that will have an important bearing on your budget.

-How American Express Business Platinum Card Compares to Other Cards
+How The Business Platinum Card® from American Express Compares to Other Cards

-Although the American Express Business Platinum Card offers many benefits, business owners can consider other available options in the market.
+Although The Business Platinum Card® from American Express offers many benefits, business owners can consider other available options in the market.
 We compared other credit cards in this category to give you an idea of how this card stacks up against the competition.

 In-Depth Credit Card Comparisons:

-Quick Comparison of American Express Business Platinum Card
+Quick Comparison of Business Platinum Card® from American Express

 - Transfer balance from existing card: No